piotrmurach/tty-pager/README.md

 To start paging use the `page` method.
 It can be invoked on an instance or a class.

-The class-level `page` is a shortcut and more convenient.
+The class-level `page` is a convenient shortcut.
 To page some text you only need to do:

 ```ruby
 TTY::Pager.page("Some long text...")
 ````

-If you prefer to use a specific command do:
+You can also include extra initialization parameters.
+For example, if you prefer to use a specific command do this:

 ```ruby
 TTY::Pager.page("Some long text...", command: "less -R")
 ````

-The instance equivalent would be to do:
+The instance equivalent would be:

 ```ruby
 pager = TTY::Pager.new(command: "less -R")